Achilles Tendon Injury

 X-ray tests will provide clear images of bones.
 It also shows if the lower part of the Achilles tendon has calcified.

 Although not necessary to diagnose Achilles tendinitis, an MRI is used to plan for surgery.
 An MRI scan can show the severity of tendon damage.
-And if surgery is needed, your doctor will most likely use the procedure based on the amount of tendon damage.
+If surgery is needed, your doctor will most likely use the procedure based on the amount of tendon damage.

 If you feel a lump on your Achilles, go to your doctor immediately.